Internet Tips and Tricks

 Don't use a "free generic" email service for business

-If you have a website, you are usually much better off using an email address based on your web address (e.g. YourName @ YourCompany.com).
+If you have a website, you are usually much better off using an email address based on your web address (e.g. YourName@YourCompany.com).
 For business, you and your staff should avoid "free" generic email services such as those offered by Yahoo, gMail or AOL.
-Although these services may be suitable for personal use, they may not convey the right business.
+Although these services may be suitable for personal use, they may not convey the right business image.
 Furthermore, when you use these "free" services, you are using their domain name and thus advertising their service.

-You would be better off using YourName @ YourCompany.com so that your domain name gets the exposure.
-Here's another item to consider: when you use "free" email services, they typically insert advertisements into your email.
+You would be better off using YourName@YourCompany.com so that your domain name gets the exposure.
+Here's another item to consider: when you use "free" email services, they may insert advertisements into your email.
 This can be distracting at best, and at worst you may be advertising for your competitor.

 Items to consider when using a DIY website company